Drive sales on autopilot with ecommerce-focused features

 5. Bad sending IP reputation

-If you send emails from a domain or IP address that has a history of spamming users, your chances of landing in the spam folder shoot up significantly.
+If you send emails from a domain or IP address with a history of spamming, your chances of landing in spam shoot up significantly.

 6. Low sender scores or high spam complaint rates

-One reason this could happen is that the recipient may not remember subscribing to you.
+One common reason is that your emails are generic, and your recipient may not remember subscribing to you.
 To help prevent this, make sure that your branding is both consistent and visible across all your communications.

 If it’s been a while since you’ve emailed your users, start with a small reminder of your relationship and use language and design they’ll recognize.